Who the hell are these “dragons”?

-Here in Brazil, football is a religion.
-Supporting a club is not only a matter of sport: it’s a passion for life, it’s adrenalin, it’s heart, it’s love/hate, it’s actually a sort of religion
+Here in Brazil, football (soccer for the North-Americans) is a religion.
+Supporting a club is not only a matter of sport: it’s a passion for life, it’s adrenalin, it’s heart, it’s love/hate, it’s actually a sort of religion.

 No wonder we have so many problems with fights and even deaths among the most fanatic supporters, the so-called hooligans (UK), ultras (Italy), barrabravas (Argentina) or torcidas organizadas (Brazil), whatever you name them.

-Our club is the owner of the biggest private stadium of the world (the biggest ones are not owned by an specific club), the third biggest fan base of supporters in Brazil and it “features” the most glorious trophee room in Brazilian football history.
+Our club is the owner of the biggest private stadium of the world (the biggest ones are not owned by clubs), the third biggest fan base of supporters in Brazil and it “features” the most glorious trophee room in Brazilian football history.
 Because of this passion we founded Dragões da Real back in june of 1984.

 Dragões da Real is a group of fanatic supporters that follow SPFC wherever they go, whenever they are playing.
-We have around 18,000 fanatic members (database from 2005 to 2014) with personal IDs to be identified as Dragões da Real members in the stadium.
+We have around 20,000 fanatic members with personal IDs to be identified as Dragões da Real members in the stadium.”

 Just in case you don’t know, São Paulo FC was founded back in the 1930s and it was three times world champion, three times Libertadores champion, six times champion in Brazil and tons of times champion in the São Paulo state.
-Our stadium Morumbi is a 100,000 people place and our anthem is one of the most beautiful in the country.
-Also, the amount of São Paulo F.C. supporters fan base is the 3rd biggest in Brazil and the 4th biggest in the whole South America.
-The latest Official Confederation Research had realized we have around 15 millions supporters worldwide.
+Our stadium Morumbi is a 100,000 people place and our anthem is one the most beautiful ever composed.

 The Brazilian Carnival is one of the most important national events since the last century.
 Carnival and football are sort of Brazilian institutions.
-So Dragões da Real decided to create its own Samba School (“Escola de Samba”) in 1999.
+So Dragões da Real established its own Samba School (“Escola de Samba”) in 1999.

-After months of planning, in March 17th, 2000, Dragões da Real Samba School was founded with a very small budget but the greatest will to make this dream come true.
-There was no place for the rehearsals and practising ― so everything was done in the streets, in front of the Torcida Dragões da Real office.
+After months of planning, in March 17th, 2000, Dragões da Real Samba School was founded with no budget but the greatest will to make this dream come true.
+There was no place for rehearsing and practising ― so everything was done in the streets, in front of the Torcida Dragões da Real office.

 Then we had this fantastic help from Lavapés, the oldest Samba School in São Paulo.
 They let us use their big saloon and helped us with the first days of the new Samba School.
 Also Torcida Independente (another group of SPFC supporters) were extremely helpful back then.